 With any personal injury, it’s likely you’re dealing with economic and noneconomic damages.
 Economic losses include medical bills, lost wages, cost of future care, and funeral and burial expenses—in the event of a wrongful death.
 Those damages are generally easier to calculate because they’re based on real dollar amounts.
 Noneconomic damages are harder to determine, as they’re based on losses like pain and suffering, loss of enjoyment of life, and loss of consortium.

-Your lawyer will work to ensure you receive the compensation you need to move forward from what you were wrongfully put through.
+Your surgical error lawyer will work to ensure you receive the compensation you need to move forward from what you were wrongfully put through.

 Discuss Your Legal Options in Albuquerque Today